jpype-project/jpype/doc/userguide.rst

 with support for imports.
 Notable downsides are that although Python supports multiple interpreters many Python modules do not, thus some of the advantages of the use of Python many be hard to realize.
-In addition, the documentation is a bit underwhelming thus see how capable it is from the limited examples.
+In addition, the documentation is a bit underwhelming thus it is difficult to see how capable it is from the limited examples.

 `Javabridge <https://github.com/CellProfiler/python-javabridge/>`_
 ------------------------------------------------------------------